Violent Crimes: How Do I Protect My Rights?

 In 2020, violent crimes in Salt Lake City increased by more than 20 percent according to the Salt Lake Police Department.
 While there are likely many reasons for the increase, it’s no surprise that the pandemic hasn’t helped.
 Tensions are running high and people may find it more difficult to think before they act.
 If you are dealing with criminal charges for a violent crime, the lawyers at Brown, Bradshaw, and Moffat can help you protect your rights throughout the criminal process.

-Extensive Experience with Violent Crimes
+Attorneys with Extensive Experience with Violent Crimes

 When it comes to building a strong defense against charges or accusations of violence, it’s important to have an experienced team of lawyers who are experts at Utah’s criminal law.
 Charges for violent crimes in Utah, especially serious crimes, can have severe consequences.
 Law enforcement and prosecutors usually come after the accused with full force.
 If you have been charged with a violent crime, you will need someone in your corner who is skilled at fighting back.

-Our expert team has fought against all types of violent crime cases, including
+Our expert team has fought against all types of violent crime cases, including:

 We know what it takes to defend against serious cases like these, and we will fight tirelessly to ensure your rights are protected.